gazebosim/sdf_tutorials/mimic_joint/proposal.md

 Constraint that adds a linear equality constraint between the output position of two joint axes.

-Currently, the Gearbox joint type adds a similar constraint on the rotation of `//parent` and `//child` links relative to a reference link `//gearbox_reference_body`, with the rotation axes specified by `//axis/xyz` for `//parent` and `//axis2/xyz` for `//child`.
-The Gearbox joint is typically used in conjunction with a pair of revolute joints with identical axes but requires duplication of the axis definitions.
-Another drawback of the Gearbox joint is that it only constrains rotational motion, so it cannot model constraints involving translational motion, such as a rack and pinion mechanism.
+Currently, the Gearbox joint type provides equivalent functionality for three specified links along specified axis directions, if the three links are also connected by two revolute joints with matching axis directions.
+This is an issue because it requires diplication of axis definitions, and it is nonintuitive to specify three links instead of two joints.

 The Mimic constraint will simplify the definition of this constraint by specifying the joint axes to which it applies instead of links so